 May Reduce inflammation

-Inflammation is the cause of all kinds of diseases.
-Both ginger and turmeric have potentially anti-inflammatory properties, which can help reduce oxidative stress in the body and may help prevent different kinds of diseases.
-A study involving 120 people with osteoarthritis published in the Journal of Traditional and Complementary Medicine showed that consuming 1 gram of ginger extract per day for 3 consecutive months effectively lowered inflammation and levels of nitric oxide, which may play an instrumental role in causing inflammation and chronic diseases.
-Meanwhile, a study published in the Journal of Alternative and Complementary Medicine has shown that turmeric extract can help to reduce inflammation, perhaps in the same way as certain anti-inflammatory medicines.
-[8] [9]
+A study involving 120 people with osteoarthritis published in the Journal of Traditional and Complementary Medicine showed that consuming 1 gram of ginger extract per day for 3 consecutive months effectively lowered inflammation and levels of nitric oxide, which causes inflammation and chronic diseases.
+Meanwhile, a review published in the Journal of Alternative and Complementary Medicine has shown that turmeric extract can help to reduce inflammation, in the same way as certain anti-inflammatory medicines like ibuprofen and aspirin.
+[8] [9] [10]

 May Protect Heart Health

-It is because of chronic inflammation that people develop chronic health ailments.
-A 2019 study published in the Evidence-based Complementary and Alternative Medicine Journal has found Zingiberaceae extracts (present in both ginger and turmeric), may have the power to lower cholesterol levels, primarily LDL cholesterol.
-LDL is largely responsible for plaque deposition in the arteries and blood vessels, which can increase atherosclerosis and one’s risk of heart attacks and strokes.
-[10]
+A 2019 animal study published in the Evidence-based Complementary and Alternative Medicine Journal has found Zingiberaceae extracts (present in both ginger and turmeric), may have the power to lower cholesterol levels, primarily LDL cholesterol.
+[16]

-While the brain-boosting nature of ginger is well known, the unique combination of antioxidants present in curcumin can help stimulate neural activity, increase focus, and reduce the deposition of beta-amyloid plaque, which may lead to Alzheimer’s disease and dementia.
+While the brain-boosting nature of ginger is well known, the unique combination of antioxidants present in turmeric can help stimulate neural activity and increase focus.
 This is confirmed in a study by a team of American researchers.
-[11]

 Ginger also offers anti-inflammatory effects on brain tissue, which can reduce oxidative stress.
-A study published in the Evidence-based Complementary and Alternative Medicine showed how when diabetic rats were administered with ginger extracts, it exhibited neuroprotective effects against any oxidative damage including potential brain damage.
-[12]
+An animal study published in the Evidence-based Complementary and Alternative Medicine showed how when diabetic rats were administered with ginger extracts, it exhibited neuroprotective effects against any oxidative damage including potential brain damage.
+[17]

 May Boost Immunity

-Turmeric ginger tea boasts a number of potentially antimicrobial, antibacterial, anti-fungal, and antiseptic qualities that can make it an excellent immune system aid, according to a study conducted by a team of Indian researchers.
-If you suffer from weak immunity and seem to come down with a cold all the time, this herbal tea may be your solution.
-Furthermore, for a cough, cold, and congestion, a combination of these powerful ingredients can help speed up healing and eliminate the underlying infections.
-[14]
+Turmeric ginger tea boasts antimicrobial, antibacterial, anti-fungal, and antiseptic qualities that can make it an excellent immune system aid, according to a study conducted by a team of Indian researchers.
+[19]

 May Aid in Skin Care